 UM SWE offers many opportunities to volunteer and get involved with events during the academic year.
 As part of our community outreach, we host a Girl Scout Science in Action Day each year, featuring fun engineering activities for local girl scouts to participate in and earn their merit badges.
 We also attend the regional and national conferences, which is a great opportunity to network with women professional engineers, engineering firms, and SWE students from other universities.
 Along with other engineering groups on campus, we host the university’s Engineering Formal in the spring.
 These are just some of our events — check out our Events Page for even more.

-Meetings are held every other Wednesday at 5:30 in the FFA room in the Union, and every other Monday at 5:30 in the Wade Center.
+Meetings are held every Monday at 6pm in the multipurpose room of the Student Union.
 Come to our next meeting and learn more about our chapter, or contact a UM SWE officer on FirstClass to find out more!

 When you join, you’ll get a subscription to SWE Magazine, which features current trends in engineering fields, as well as issues particular to women engineers.
 You’ll also get a discount on your first year’s dues when you upgrade to professional membership at graduation.